hawkeyetwolf/hawkeyetwolf.github.io/cv.md

 ## Other noteworthy projects

-[**Fine Arts Museum of San Francisco "Insights"**](https://insights.famsf.org/) (2018) When the client's budget and priorities did not allow for a Drupal back-end, we worked with their existing technical staff to create a yaml-based content solution.
+[**Fine Arts Museum of San Francisco "Insights"**](https://insights.famsf.org/) (2018) When the client's budget and priorities did not allow for a Drupal back-end, we worked with their technical staff to create a yaml-based content solution.
 This empowered our team to focus on delivering the front-end experience FAMSF desired while providing just the right amount of content flexibility.
 Hosted as a static website on Netlify.

 [**Progenity.com**](https://www.progenity.com/) (2017)
 Implemented the outcomes of a complete brand redesign.
 Created the first version of Kalagraphs (see "code samples" above).